 The purple-silver KSU color scheme of Lockett’s uniform sets this card apart from most other Lockett RCs.
 The card’s outer border is a refractive silver hue.
 The interior border is a purple refractive surface combining semi-circular and vertical lines.
 The purple backdrop fades into a silver color towards the bottom of the card.
 Lockett’s blue signature sits where his legs would be.

 Beneath the Lockett signature is an NFL emblem, nameplate, and “RC” emblem in the bottom-right corner.

 Tyler Lockett Rookie Card Value

 Here are the most valuable Tyler Lockett cards.
-If you have a Tyler Lockett football card and would like an estimated value please email firstname.lastname@example.org (include 2 photos of the card at a minimum and entitle the email “value request”.
+If you have a Tyler Lockett football card and would like an estimated value, please email firstname.lastname@example.org (include two photos of the card at a minimum and entitle the email “value request”.

 Most Valuable Tyler Lockett Football Cards?
 DK Metcalf/Tyler Lockett 2019 Flawless Patch Relic RC 12th Man #1/1 followed by the 2019 Tyler Lockett, Russell Wilson, DK Metcalf Panini Flawless Jersey Patch /10.

 Tyler Lockett Football Card Investment Rating

 Anyone who has played fantasy football in the past half-decade is intimately familiar with Tyler Lockett.
 However, few Super Bowl-only football fans are aware of the Seattle slot man.